nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Term | Definition
 --------|------------------
-Private Tutor | A person that teaches students in a 1 to 1 manner.
-Student | A person that is being taught by a private tutor.
 Basic Details | Details such as name, year, academic level and school of a student.
 Administrative Details | Details such as class venue, class time, tuition fee, last payment date and other details Academic Details | Details such as questions, exam records and attendance records